Frankie the flamingo news 2025

 Frankie growing up!

 Fascinating to see how much pink colour flamingo Anthony has lost while feeding young Frankie.
-He was obviously the main one feeding and almost white!
+He was obviously the main one feeding and is now almost white.

-This is due to the special red liquid called ‘crop milk’ they produce which is rich in carotenoids, and provides essential nutrients and pigments so Frankie will develop well and get that lovely pink colour.
-In the wild, the carotenoid pigments come from their diet of algae, crustaceans like brine shrimp and insect larvae.
-Our group has a diet designed for flamingos, a floating pellet which they relish and includes everything they need, plus they forage in their lagoon area for natural algae.
+This is due to the special red liquid called “crop milk” they produce, which is rich in carotenoids and provides essential nutrients and pigments so Frankie will develop well and get that lovely pink colour.
+In the wild, the carotenoid pigments come from their diet of algae, crustaceans such as brine shrimp, and insect larvae.
+Our group has a diet designed for flamingos, a floating pellet which they relish and which includes everything they need.
+They also forage in their lagoon area for natural algae.

 15th September 2025